From Stroke Detection to Cancer Screening: AI Tools Advancing Imaging Efficiency

 Subscribe to the latest updates from Neuroscience Advances in Motion

-"There's a big gap between developing and training a model and an AI tool during research and developing a device that's ultimately going to be approved by the FDA, commercialized, and used by healthcare providers in patient care," says Bernardo Bizzo, MD, PhD, MSc , a radiologist at Massachusetts General Hospital, and director of the senior director of the Digital Clinical Research Organization at Mass General Brigham AI.
+"There's a big gap between training an AI model for research purposes and developing an AI-enabled medical device that's ultimately going to be approved by the FDA, commercialized, and used by healthcare providers in patient care," says Bernardo Bizzo, MD, PhD, a trained diagnostic radiologist and faculty at Massachusetts General Hospital, and senior director of Mass General Brigham AI.
 "It's really hard to get it to market and get it used by hospitals."

-Efforts such as the Mass General Brigham AI Governance Committee, Healthcare AI Challenge, and AI Clinical Research Organization aim to tackle the complex challenges of developing and implementing AI tools in clinical practice.
+Efforts involving Mass General Brigham AI, such as the Imaging AI Governance Committee, Digital Clinical Research Organization, and the Healthcare AI Challenge aim to tackle the complex challenges of developing, validating, and implementing AI tools in clinical practice.

 Training a Convolutional Neural Network to Improve Detection of Acute Infarct

-"The technology we use to develop AI models in the industry today is based on convolutional neural networks (CNNs)," Dr. Bizzo explains.
+"The technology most used to develop imaging-based AI models in the industry for the past decade has been based on convolutional neural networks (CNNs)," Dr. Bizzo explains.
 CNNs are a type of deep learning algorithm that uses data to learn patterns and perform tasks.
 They are often used for object and image recognition, classification, and detection, which makes them particularly useful in developing tools for radiology.
-"They are what we now call narrow AI tools, as they are focused on one specific task for one specific modality, one specific body part."
+"They are what we now call narrow AI tools, as they are typically focused on one specific task for one specific modality, one specific body part."

 One example is a tool he and colleagues recently developed to detect acute infarcts on head computed tomography (CT) scans.
-CT is the imaging technology most commonly accessible in average hospital and emergency department settings, but the test is insensitive for this medical emergency, particularly in its early phases.
-However, the finding is easily seen with magnetic resonance imaging (MRI), which is not always available.
+CT is the imaging technology most commonly accessible in average hospital and emergency department settings, but the test can be insensitive for this medical emergency, particularly in its early phases.
+However, the finding can be more easily seen with diffusion-weighted magnetic resonance imaging (MRI), which is not always available in emergency settings.

-Dr. Bizzo and colleagues used a unique data set of patients at Mass General Brigham who had acute infarct with both CT and MRI findings.
-Using the data, they trained a CNN to detect acute infarct not yet visible to the human eye using CT.
+Dr. Bizzo and colleagues used a unique data set of patients at Mass General Brigham who had acute infarcts and head both CT and MRI exams acquired very close by.
+Using the data, they trained a CNN to detect acute infarcts including those potentially not yet visible to the human eye using CT.
 It outperformed expert neuroradiologists in detecting acute infarcts, with a sensitivity of 96% versus 61% to 66%.
 The groundbreaking findings were published in Scientific Reports in 2023.
 The researchers' industry partner is currently preparing to submit the tool for FDA review.

 Challenges Facing AI in Radiology